The CTEM ROI Framework: Quantifying Risk Reduction in OT Environments

 Cyber insurance underwriters increasingly factor security posture into premium calculations:

-- Organizations demonstrating continuous validation, measured MTTR, and validated control effectiveness qualify for 10–20% premium reductions
+- Organizations demonstrating continuous validation, measured MTTR, and validated control effectiveness may qualify for premium reductions; this model assumes 10–20%

 Total ROI Calculation

-Against a typical CTEM platform investment of $200,000–$400,000 annually (including licensing, deployment, and operational overhead), this yields a 1.4x–4.7x ROI in Year 1, improving in subsequent years as operational maturity increases.
+Against an assumed CTEM platform investment of $200,000–$400,000 annually (including licensing, deployment, and operational overhead), this illustrative model yields roughly 1.4x–4.7x ROI in Year 1, improving in subsequent years as operational maturity increases.
+Your actual ROI depends entirely on your own inputs, which is why the checklist at the end of this paper matters.

 Implementation Cost vs. Risk Reduction Curve

 Months 1–3 (Deployment): Initial asset discovery and baseline validation.
 ROI is negative as deployment costs accrue.
-However, discovery phase typically identifies 3–5 critical findings that periodic assessments missed — immediate risk reduction.
+However, the discovery phase commonly surfaces critical findings that periodic assessments missed, delivering immediate risk reduction.

 Months 3–6 (Calibration): Prioritization engine calibrated to business context.
 Detection and validation rules tuned to reduce false positives.
 Security team workflows integrated.
 ROI approaches break-even.